OnizukaLab/FedMeasure/README.md

   After downloading the dataset, put folder leaf-master/data/sent140 into `./data` in this repository.

   MNIST and CIFAR-10 do not require preparation.
-  If you use the CIFAR-10 dataset, you run the `get_dataset` function included in each code and can download the dataset under `data`.
+  If you use the CIFAR-10 dataset, you run the `get_dataset` function included in each code and can download the dataset under `./data`.

 ## Code
 The jupyter notebook files for each method are available in `./code`.